lorena-zuzic/benzene_mapping/README.md

 a) benzene molecule with a central virtual site in the .rtp file

-b) a virtual site defined as an atom type
+b) a virtual site (VS) defined as an atom type

-c) a new atom type that will be present only in lipids and will act as a repulsion point
+c) a new atom type that will act as a repulsion point

 d) modified lipids that contain a new atom type